eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/Module.md

 - Decided on how the issued claims will be selectively disclosed (check [DSL examples](#dsl-examples))
 - Whether to use decoy digests or not
 - An appropriate signing key pair
-- optionally, decided if and how will include holder's public key to the SD-JWT
+- optionally, decided if and how to include the holder's public key in the SD-JWT

-In the example bellow, Issuer decides to issue an SD-JWT as follows:
+In the example below, the Issuer decides to issue an SD-JWT as follows:

 - Includes in plain standard JWT claims (`sub`,`iss`, `iat`, `exp`)
 - Makes selectively disclosable a claim named `address` using structured disclosure.
 This allows individually